 Pharmacotherapeutic Group: Other alimentary tract and metabolism products

-Kuvan is indicated for the treatment of hyperphenylalaninaemia (HPA) in adults and paediatric patients of all ages with phenylketonuria (PKU) who have been shown to be responsive to such treatment (see section 4.2).
+Kuvan is indicated for the treatment of hyperphenylalaninaemia (HPA) in adults and paediatric patients of all ages with phenylketonuria (PKU) who have been shown to be responsive to such treatment.

-Kuvan is also indicated for the treatment of hyperphenylalaninaemia (HPA) in adults and paediatric patients of all ages with tetrahydrobiopterin (BH4) deficiency who have been shown to be responsive to such treatment (see section 4.2).
+Kuvan is also indicated for the treatment of hyperphenylalaninaemia (HPA) in adults and paediatric patients of all ages with tetrahydrobiopterin (BH4) deficiency who have been shown to be responsive to such treatment.

 Patients with these disorders cannot process the amino acid phenylalanine from dietary protein, and as a result the amino acid builds up in the blood to abnormally high levels, causing problems in the nervous system.

-Because the number of patients with conditions leading to high phenylalanine levels is low, they are considered ‘rare’, and Kuvan was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 8 June 2004.
+Because the number of patients with conditions leading to high phenylalanine levels is low, the conditions are considered ‘rare’, and Kuvan was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 8 June 2004.

 How is Kuvan used?

-Treatment with Kuvan must be started and supervised by a doctor who has experience in treating PKU and BH4 deficiency.
+Kuvan is available as soluble tablets (100 mg) or as powder (100 or 500 mg), to be dissolved in water and drunk.
+Kuvan can only be obtained with a prescription and treatment must be started and supervised by a doctor who has experience in treating PKU and BH4 deficiency.
 It is important that patients continue with a diet low in phenylalanine and protein when taking Kuvan, and intake of phenylalanine and protein must be monitored and adjusted to make sure that blood phenylalanine levels and nutritional balance are controlled.
 Kuvan is intended for long-term use.

-The dose of Kuvan depends on the patient’s weight.
+The starting dose of Kuvan depends on the patient’s weight.
+The dose is then adjusted depending on blood levels of amino acids including phenylalanine.
 Kuvan is taken with a meal at the same time every day, preferably in the morning.
-The tablets are dissolved in water before the patient drinks the solution.
 For some patients with BH4 deficiency, the dose may need to be divided into two or three doses over the course of the day to get the best effect.